-The chair Kuma designed for the museum was simple.
-The thin, flat seat has a backrest that traces a gentle arc, and stretching from the thin seat are four thin legs, the inner sides of which are chamfered so that they appear sensitive.
-It seemed structurally hard to make this chair of wood, so the only option left was to secure strength by adding a structure of invisible joints.
+The chair designed by Kengo Kuma for Nezu museum represents simplicity itself.
+The thin, flat seat has a backrest that traces a gentle arc, and four thin legs are stretching from the seat.
+The inner sides of legs are chamfered so that they appear sensitive.

 Although it seems to be a simple chair without any characteristics at first glance, it has a beautiful presence when placed inside Kuma’s architectural space.
 After all, this chair is a part of his architecture, harmonizing with the space.